 Palm Coast is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 82,893 people and 15 constituent neighborhoods, Palm Coast is the 33rd largest community in Florida.
-Much of the housing stock in Palm Coast was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Palm Coast economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Palm Coast, where the median household income is $47,634.00.
+With a population of 89,258 people and 18 constituent neighborhoods, Palm Coast is the 31st largest community in Florida.
+Palm Coast has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Palm Coast, where the median household income is $57,872.00.

 Palm Coast is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Palm Coast is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Palm Coast who work in office and administrative support (16.00%), sales jobs (15.29%), and management occupations (7.71%).
+Overall, Palm Coast is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Palm Coast who work in sales jobs (13.69%), office and administrative support (11.34%), and management occupations (8.24%).

 Palm Coast is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Palm Coast in 2010 was $22,335, which is middle income relative to Florida and the nation.
-This equates to an annual income of $89,340 for a family of four.
+The per capita income in Palm Coast in 2018 was $30,749, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,996 for a family of four.
 However, Palm Coast contains both very wealthy and poor people as well.

 The most common language spoken in Palm Coast is English.
 Other important languages spoken here include Spanish and Portuguese.